-Future Illinois Proceedings
+Illinois Proceedings

-In the PGL rate order issued by the ICC in November 2023, the ICC ordered PGL to pause spending on its SMP until the ICC completes a proceeding to determine the optimal method for replacing aging natural gas infrastructure and a prudent investment level.
-The ICC initiated the proceeding on January 31, 2024, and the proceeding is expected to last 12 months.
+In the PGL rate order issued by the ICC in November 2023, the ICC ordered PGL to pause spending on its SMP until the ICC completed a proceeding to determine the optimal method for replacing aging natural gas infrastructure and a prudent investment level.
+In accordance with the written order, the ICC initiated the proceeding in January 2024.
+On February 20, 2025, the ICC issued an order setting expectations for PGL's prospective operations under its SMP.
+The ICC directed us to focus on replacing all cast and ductile iron pipe that has a diameter under 36 inches by January 1, 2035.
+The ICC also indicated that failure to comply with this directive could subject us to civil penalties under Illinois statute.
+We are evaluating the impact of this order on our operations and capital plan.

-In addition, the ICC ordered staff to develop a plan for a "Future of Gas" proceeding.
-The goal of this proceeding will be to explore the issues involved with decarbonization of the gas distribution system in Illinois and recommend any future ICC action or legislative changes needed.
-It will include the formal exploration and consideration of the role of natural gas in the future, including in the context of the state's environmental and energy policy goals.
-The proceeding will include a broad range of stakeholders, including Illinois utilities and other interested parties.
-Once initiated, the "Future of Gas" proceeding is expected to last at least one year.
+In March 2024, the ICC initiated a statewide "Future of Gas" proceeding.
+The goal of this proceeding is to explore the issues involved with decarbonization of the gas distribution system in Illinois and recommend any future ICC action or legislative changes needed.
+It includes the formal exploration and consideration of the role of natural gas in the future, including in the context of the state's environmental and energy policy goals.
+The proceeding includes a broad range of stakeholders, including Illinois utilities and other interested parties.
+The "Future of Gas" proceeding is expected to be completed in 2026.
+At this time, we cannot predict the ultimate outcome of this proceeding or the resulting impact to our natural gas operations in Illinois.
+Future natural gas investment opportunities in Illinois could be negatively impacted depending upon the outcome.

-At this time, we cannot predict the ultimate outcome of these proceedings or the resulting impact to our natural gas operations in Illinois.
-Future natural gas investment opportunities in Illinois could be negatively impacted depending upon the outcomes.
 See Note 26, Regulatory Environment, for more information regarding the November 2023 ICC rate order.